-Liquidity: Adequate
+Liquidity: Stretched

 Temporary closure of operations as directed by the governing authorities on the back of COVID19 outbreak has hampered the company's ability to generate cash flows.
-The company however has adequate liquidity in the near term.
-The company has applied to lenders for moratorium on payments as per the relief package announced by RBI on March 27, 2020 and as per the lenders the approval is under process.
-FLFL is also looking to enhance its working capital limits to augment its liquidity position.
-The company is negotiating with its operational creditors to restructure the payment terms.
-The company has short term financial liabilities and term loan repayments of Rs.
-120 crore (scheduled term loan repayments prior to availing moratorium) of due in FY21.
+The lenders have approved the moratorium on payments as per the RBI package.
+FLFL has also applied to the lenders for additional limits which is under process.
+The liquidity profile of the company is stretched on account of reduced cash flows and short term financial liabilities and term loan repayments of Rs. ~280 crore (scheduled repayments prior to availing moratorium) due in FY21.
 In addition, NCD of Rs 350 crore falling due on November 09, 2022 carries Put/Call Option in FY21 and FY22.
 The company plans to refinance this NCD.
-Timely and adequate fund infusion from investors/promoters remains critical from company's credit profile.
+Timely and adequate fund infusion from investors/monetisation remains critically imperative from company's credit profile.
 CARE expects need based financial support from PE investors.